herrkraatz/react-styling/README.md

 ### You can set classes dynamically, too !

-/*Note: Again we use classes from global CSS file `style/styles.css`*/
+*Note: Again we use classes from global CSS file `style/styles.css`*

 `user_list.js`: